it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 1.5.2
 - Configure Perimeter Devices to Prevent Common Types of Attacks - Define strict �TCP keepalive� and �maximum connection� on all perimeter devices, such as firewalls and proxy servers.
 This assists with preventing the success of SYN Flood attacks.

+[AMW: There is also a SYN Cookie approach we need to require somewhere.
+This is probablt the right place.]

 >A SYN Flood is one of the most common forms of DDoS attacks observed by the MS-ISAC.

 Applies to: Hosted components